-- a 25.4 hectare marine industrial zone, including ship-lift facilities and boat and yacht manufacturers, repairers and associated businesses - a stacked dry boat storage facility with gantry crane access for approximately 290 vessels - an internal marina of approximately 110 berths, providing a calm water environment for the launch and retrieval of vessels and for on-water display of vessels by manufacturers and retailers onsite - a mixed-use precinct comprising sales showrooms, display of marine parts, fittings and fixtures, corporate office space, small scale light industry and services such as a yacht club, restaurants and retail outlets - a TAFE college comprising a 3000 square metre Centre of Excellence and a 1500 square metre workshop devoted to marine industry training - a large external marina within the Coomera River incorporating 280 multiple sized berths.
-The external marina will be constructed through a seven hectare widening of the Coomera River.
+- a 28.9-hectare marine industrial zone, including ship-lift facilities and boat and yacht manufacturers, repairers and associated businesses - a stacked dry boat storage facility with gantry crane access for approximately 290 vessels

+- a 4.5-hectare internal marina of approximately 110 berths, providing a calm water environment for the launch and retrieval of vessels and for on-water display of vessels by manufacturers and retailers onsite - a external marina within the Coomera River incorporating 280 multiple sized berths.
+The external marina will be constructed through a seven hectare widening of the Coomera River - 9.3 hectares of mixed-use precinct comprising sales showrooms, display of marine parts, fittings and fixtures, corporate office space, small scale light industry and services such as a yacht club, restaurants and retail outlets - a TAFE college comprising a 3000 square metre Centre of Excellence and a 1500 square metre workshop devoted to marine industry training.

-Approximately 32 hectares of the site will be developed for marine industry use.
-The remaining area includes a 40 metre naturally vegetated setback along Oakey Creek and other public access facilities.
-Pedestrian and bikeway paths have been identified to connect with a proposed bridge over Oakey Creek linking the marine precinct to future residential communities at Coomera and to the Coomera Town Centre.
+Approximately 42 hectares of the site will be developed for marine industry use.
+The remaining area includes a 40-metre naturally vegetated setback along Oakey Creek and other public access facilities.
 In addition, a public access pedestrian zone will be constructed along the riverfront, providing a landscaped promenade alongside the marina.
+Public spaces should be designed to promote social interaction and to be safe and accessible for users of all ability levels (as per the Commonwealth Disability Discrimination Act 1992 and the Queensland Anti-Discrimination Act 1991).